Inter IIT Sports Meet: 53rd Inter IIT Sports Meet 2018

 The 53rd Inter IIT Sports Meet was hosted by IIT Guwahati.
-The 34th Aquatics Meet took place during 3-7 October, while the Main Meet was being hosted in December.
+The 34th Aquatics Meet took place during 3–7 October, while the Main Meet was being hosted in December.
 This edition held a special significance for IIT Guwahati as it is being conducted to celebrate the silver jubilee of the institute.
-It was also be the first time when Para-powerlifting event has been introduced.
+It was also the first time that Para-powerlifting event had been introduced.

 The Aquatics Meet Opening Ceremony was graced by the presence of Sajan Prakash, the man with the highest number of National Records in short course and long course swimming events.
 The Chief Guest for the Main Meet's opening ceremony was Shiny Abraham, she has represented India in more than eighty international meets and was the first Indian woman to reach the semi-finals of an Olympic event.
 The ceremony also had Rio Paralympics gold medalist, Mariyappan Thangavelu as its guest of honor.

 53rd Inter IIT sports meet was won by IIT Delhi with 106 points, 26 points clear of the runner up.

+54th Inter IIT Sports Meet 2019

+The 53rd Inter IIT Sports Meet was hosted jointly by IIT Kharagpur and IIT Bhubaneswar.
+The 35th Aquatics Meet took place during 29 September to 4 October, while the Main Meet was held from 14 December to 22 December.

+54th Inter IIT sports meet was won by IIT Kharagpur with 123.6 points, 28.4 points clear of the runner up.

 55th Inter IIT Sports Meet 2022

 The 55th Inter IIT Sports Meet was hosted jointly by IIT Roorkee and IIT Delhi.
-This event was held between 14-22 December 2022.
+This event was held between 14 and 22 December 2022.

+56th Inter IIT Sports Meet 2023

+IIT Gandhinagar and IIT Bombay jointly hosted the 56th Inter IIT Sports Meet.
+This event was held between 10 and 15 December 2023 at IIT Bombay and 15–22 December at IIT Gandhinagar.

+IIT Madras clinched the general championship in 2023.

+57th Inter IIT Sports Meet 2024

+IIT Indore and IIT Kanpur jointly hosted the 57th Inter IIT Sports Meet.
+This event was held between 10 and 19 December 2024.
+IIT Kanpur hosted the following sports: basketball, tennis, cricket, hockey, table tennis, and volleyball.
+While IIT Indore hosted aquatics, athletics, badminton, football, squash, and weightlifting.

+The women's general championship was won by IIT Madras, with IIT Bombay on the second place and IIT Kharagpur, the third.
+The men's general championship was won by IIT Delhi, with IIT Kanpur on the second place and IIT Bombay, the third.

+IIT Bombay was the winner of the overall general championship in 2024.